“Let us not become weary in doing good, for at the proper time we will reap a harvest if we do not give up.”

 How Many More Days Until Spring?

-For educators and students, it is hard to stay motivated during these winter months.
+For educators and students, it is hard to keep students motivated during the winter.
 The days are still quite short, it can be cold outside, and you may not see the sun for a few days because of the weather.
-These factors can bring anyone down a during this time of year.
-The good news- we have less than two months before it is officially spring!
+These factors can bring anyone down during this time of year.
+The good news- we have less than two months before it officially is Spring!
 On the other hand, we also need to stay motivated and keep our students motivated as best as we can during this time of year.

 For our own benefit and for the students, it is important to keep things lively during this time of year.
 Teaching strategies that worked early in the fall may not work with students as the year progresses.

 Keeping It Fresh For Students and Staff

 Whether you teach elementary or at the secondary level, by the time late January and February come around, students and teachers are starting to feel impact of winter in the classroom.
 I have found that students and teachers can become more irritable, less motivated, and exercise less in the winter months than they do the rest of the year.
 In order to combat these feelings and actions, we need to be intentional with our mindset and the activities that we provide for ourselves and our students.

 Below are a few things that we can do to liven things up a little bit both for teachers and students.
 If we implement a few of these activities in conjunction with other positive behavior supports, students and teachers will find more enjoyment in their work and will be able to bridge the gap until the return of spring and the warmer weather.